As part of the series of topics on network security.

 1. Passive Attacks

-It intercepts the message, learns about the makes use of the message, but does not affect system resources.
+It intercepts the message, learns about the makes use of the

 Passive attacks can be of: